 From the Sacred Tree train station, I followed the trail going to the Three Generation Tree.
 Was really curious how the tree looks like.
 But before I got there I passed by the Giant Trees Boardwalk, the Pagoda of the Tree Spirits, the Alishan Museum, Ciyun Temple and the viewing deck near the Ciyun Temple which is one of the best spots for viewing the cloud sea/sea of clouds, sunset and sunset glow.

 From the Three Generation Tree, I made my way to Shouzhen Temple.
-Along the way, I discovered that I lost the bluetooth remote of my selfie stick.
+Along the way, I discovered that I lost the Bluetooth remote of my selfie stick.
 Goodbye selfie. 🙁

-Near the Shouzhen Temple, there’s supposed to be a path going to the Sister Pond.
+Near the Shouzhen Temple, there’s supposed to be a path going to Sister Pond.
 When I got there, however, it was under repair.
 It was already 2:00 PM so I decided to take a bus from Shouzhen Temple to Zhaoping Station just to check what’s in there.
 The bus fare is NT$ 50.00.
 I have read that from March to April you will see the blooming flowers in the Cherry Blossom Trail near the Zhaoping Station.

 I didn’t stay long at the Zhaoping Park because I had to catch the bus to Chiayi which leaves at 3:00 PM.
 From Zhaoping Station, I rode the bus to Alishan Visitor Center.
 The fare is NT$50.00.
 After getting my backpack at the visitor center, I walked back to Alishan Transport Station because it is where the buses going to Chiayi stop to pick up passengers.